miso-lims/walkthroughs/4-0-sequencing.md

 <a name="nruns"/>

-## 2.0 Scan aliquots into your inbox
+## 2.0 Scan libraries into your inbox

+First, scan the libraries from the libraries team into your inbox for further work.

 {% include inboxes.md %}